Mario64iscool2/CPS493-Fit-Tracker/README.md

 ## Features
 - The ability to share workout and fitness habits with friends
 - An admin area to manage accounts and data

+## Client
+Built with ES6, Typescript, Vue, and Vite

+## Server
+Built with CMS and Javascript